CrumrineCoder/NPC-LOOK-UP/README.md

 # NPC Lookup

-NPC Lookup is a website for storing Non-Playable-Characters (NPC) for tabletop games in a database.
-Users can browse these NPCs and comment on them.
-There is also a login system.
+This is a full stack website that lets users create Non Playable Characters (NPCs) and add them to the database.
+Other users can view them and comment on them.
+Users can edit NPCs they've made and they only need to fill out the name.
+Users can also search for NPCs.

+This was a personal project for an idea I had after looking at AdventureLookup and Undead.live.
+I refined the skills I learned making the Voting website by routing the individual pages better, incorporating Angular to display the data, experimenting with a comment section.
+Next steps are replying to comments, deleting and editing comments, and changing passwords.

 ## To Do